-Mrs. Wheeler is a native Virginian who was raised in a family of public-school educators in Washington County.
-The value of receiving an education and the importance of listening, communicating and understanding the feelings of others were instilled in her from a very young age.
+Mrs. Wheeler is a native Virginian.
+She was raised in a family of public school educators in Washington, who instilled in her from a very young age the value of receiving an education and the importance of listening, communicating, and understanding the feelings of others.

-Mrs. Wheeler began her responsibilities and career as an administrator with an appointment of assistant principal at Lafayette Upper Elementary School in 2017.
-In 2018 she was appointed assistant principal at Hugh Mercer Elementary School.
-During this time, she gained valuable experience, knowledge and understanding of the educational process for K-5 student learners.
-In 2019, she was appointed the principal of Lafayette Upper Elementary School.
-This year will be her second year as principal and fourth year as an administrator.
+Mrs. Wheeler proved to be a highly effective and compassionate administrator as assistant principal at Lafayette Elementary School, a position she began in 2017.
+The next year, she was appointed assistant principal at Hugh Mercer Elementary School.
+During this time, she gained experience, knowledge, and understanding of the educational process for K-5 learners.
+In 2019, she was appointed the principal of Lafayette Elementary School.